ecadlabs/signatory/README.md

 It receives signing requests from either a baker or an endorser, signs the data using one of its backends, and then returns a signature.

-Signatory currently supports [Azure Key Valut][0], and other backend signing services are either in planning phase, or being added.
+Signatory currently supports [Azure Key Vault][0], and other backend signing services are either in planning phase, or being added.

-The Signatory service's goal is to make key management as secure as possible in a Cloud and on premise HSM context.
+The goal of the Signatory service is to make key management as secure as possible in a Cloud and on premise HSM context.

 Security and convenience are typically diametrically opposed, but we hope to at least make it easier for the community to manage their keys in an adequately secure manner.

 Signatory is also focused on observability.
 Meaning that it exposes metrics about its operations.
 Allowing operators to see historic trends, signing